 About the Parish Saints

-During 2010 I have set myself an amazing local project.
-I am writing an icon of each of the 12 parish saints of Jersey.
+During 2010 I set myself an amazing local project.
+I wrote an icon of each of the 12 parish saints of Jersey.
 The title for this iconographic project comes from Psalm 16.

 All my delight is in your Saints.